How to avoid wearing blue blockers in the evening....

 While a spectrometer is very pricey, and would be impossible to duplicate in an app (although I am working on integration ideas - so stay tuned πŸ‘€) - you can measure LUX with MyCircadianApp to check to see if your evening environment is dim enough.

-How to avoid wearing blue blockers?
+Back to the original question: How to avoid wearing blue blockers in the evening?

 This will be hard with a busy modern family, but it is possible (at the end of the day - its easier for me to just wear blue blockers than try to control everyone 🫣) - but so many have asked me about this that I want to provide some solutions: